talos-vulndev/afl-dyninst/README.md

 Solution: increase the -m parameter. -m 8 is the minimum recommended, on some
           targets -m 16 is required etc.
-          You can also try to remove -x performance enhancers
+          You can also try to remove the -x performance enhancer

 Problem 2: Basically every fuzzing test case is reported as crash although it
            does not when running it from the command line

 Solution: This happens if the target is using throw/catch, and dyninst's
-          modification result in that the cought exception is not resetted and hence abort() is triggered.
+          modification result in that the caught exception is not resetted and hence abort() is triggered.
           No solution to this issue is known yet.
           Binary editing the target binary to perform _exit(0) would help though.